 The Board also added two new paragraphs (Paragraph 76A and 76B) to IAS1 to clarify what is meant by "settlement" of a liability.
 The Board concluded that it was important to link the settlement of the liability with the outflow of resources of the entity.

 The amendment does not have any material impact on the Group.

-• Amendments to IFRS 16 - Lease Liability in a Sale and Leaseback

-In September 2022, the Board issued Lease Liability in a Sale and Leaseback.
-The amendment to IFRS 16 specifies the requirements that a seller-lessee uses in measuring the lease liability arising in a sale and leaseback transaction, to ensure the seller-lessee does not recognise any amount of the gain or loss that relates to the right of use it retains.
+• Amendments to IFRS 16 - Lease Liability in a Sale and Leaseback in a sale and leaseback transaction, to ensure the seller-lessee does not recognise any amount of the gain or loss that relates to the right of use it retains.